c0d3sling3r/mapalyzer/README.md

 1. add the *library* in your project's refrences
 2. decorate your destination classes with our valid *attributes*.

 :thinking: **But wait! what about the more complex convertions?** Don't worry.
-We considered a way of injecting your out-of-box mapping method whenever you want to invoke generated mapper method.
+We considered a way of injecting your out-of-box mapping rules whenever you want to use the mapping.

 # Manual